-If you select "Play a New Track List," the system goes into the selected play mode immediately and begins to play the files in order to the new list.
+If you select "Play a New Track List," the system goes into the selected play mode immediately and begins to play the new track list.

 To go back to the previous screen, press the CANCEL button on the right side of the screen.
 To exit the play mode screens, press the AUDIO button.